composablesys/collabs/docs/src/advanced/more_events.md

 TODO: change to "More on Events" or similar?
 Has more info like also-works-on-load, advice about when to listen, repeat valueConstructor advice.
 Link back to Events, Collections.

-`Collab`s use _events_ to notify you when they change, due to either a local or remote operation.
+Collabs use _events_ to notify you when they change, due to either a local or remote operation.
 Typically, you will act on these events by updating the view (UI).

 ## Quick Start